ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-05-26 - Microsoft Build Special - Next Generation Techonologists with Girl Geek Academy and "Dads Taxi" with Stu and Nick

-If you missed the livestream you can catch it on demand [on YouTube](https://youtu.be/AvEbYiaP9FE).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/AvEbYiaP9FE).

 We kicked off the show with [Sarah](https://twitter.com/SarahMoran), [Luera](https://www.linkedin.com/in/leura-smith-1939aa200/) and Rubii from Girl Geek Academy joining Microsoft's [Liz Fuller](https://www.linkedin.com/in/elizabethbfuller1/) and [Matt Furse](https://www.linkedin.com/in/mattfurse/) to talk about the work Girl Geek Academy is supporting the next generation of technologists from traditionally underrepresented groups.